 This is the most common misunderstanding each year.
 For 1098-T purposes, PJC reports qualified transactions in the calendar year when amounts were billed and not when amounts were paid, received or posted.
 For example, students were billed during the Fall semester 2016 (usually around mid-December) for classes being taken during the Spring semester 2017, so those amounts are included on your 2016 1098-T even though the actual payment may have been made or applied or posted during 2017.
 Spring semester 2016 was billed in Fall 2015 and was included in the 2015 1098-T Form.

 Amounts of qualified tuition and required fees reported on your 1098-T are defined by the IRS as “tuition and fees required for enrollment or attendance at an eligible educational institution.”
 The IRS does not consider student health fees, transportation fees, recreational sports fees, insurance fees, or room and board of any kind as qualified tuition and related fees, therefore, these fees are excluded from amounts reported on the 1098-T.

-Amounts of scholarships reported on your 1098-T are for determining eligibility for the American Opportunity Tax credit and lifetime learning credit only, NOT for determining taxability of such scholarships.
+Amounts reported on your 1098-T are for determining eligibility for an education credit or a tuition and fees deduction, NOT for determining taxability of scholarships.
 Your scholarships may or may not be taxable.
-Refer to IRS Publication 970 (http://www.irs.gov/pub/irs-pdf/p970.pdf) for details on determining the taxability of different types of scholarships.
+Refer to IRS Publication 970 (http://www.irs.gov/pub/irs-pdf/i1098et.pdf) for details on determining the taxability of different types of scholarships.